Wear OS companion & onboarding

-A main component of the companion app experience was how it was used to set up the watch.
-I designed and oversaw multiple iterations of the setup flow and companion app experience from releases 1.1 through 2.0, which included choreographing states between the watch and phone in a manner that I describe in my article “The choreography of companion setup.”
-I established principles and techniques for on-watch onboarding and user education for features such as wrist gestures enabling one-handed use, and a welcome tutorial for new users of the watch (opt-in).
+I designed and oversaw multiple iterations of the setup flow, which included choreographing states between the watch and phone in a manner that I describe in my article “The choreography of companion setup.”

 Diagram showing how two devices might choreograph companion setup across primary and secondary surfaces

-Diagram showing how watch and companion app can have their interactions choreographed during setup
+A generalized diagram I designed showing how a wearable and companion app can have their interactions choreographed during setup

 Images showing new user tutorial on Android Wear smart watch

-Each of these projects involved collaborating with visual and motion designers, engineers, product managers, developer relations teams, and the larger Android system team.
+Each of these projects involved collaborating with visual and motion designers, engineers, product managers, devrel, legal, privacy, and the larger Android platform team.

 Summary of my activities